iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 The branching model for GETTSIM is very simple.

-1. The master branch is the target of ongoing development.
-Every PR should be merged into master.
+1. New major and minor releases of GETTSIM are developed on the master branch.
+Changes dedicated to all versions should be merged into master first.

-   (The only deviation can happen with respect to backports.
-See :ref:`backports` for more.)
+2. For older major and minor releases there exist branches for maintenance called ``0.1`` or ``1.3``.
+These branches are used to develop new patch versions.

-2. There can exist branches for minor versions called, for example, ``0.1.``.
-The branches contain changes, e.g. backports, which are not released yet.
-To find out how to release the next patch version, see the following section.
-If there are no additional changes waiting to be released, the branches should be deleted for clarity.
+   Once a minor version will not be supported anymore, the maintenance branch should be deleted.

 .. _releases: